-Web Page Item Description Security Code 5 Up to eight digits using characters 0 through 9 and .
+Web Page Item Description Security Code 7 Up to eight digits using characters 0 through 9 and .
 Security codes start with the pound key (#) and will be recognized when the user stops pressing buttons or hits the pound key again.
-Security Code 6 Up to eight digits using characters 0 through 9 and .
-Security codes start with the pound key (#) and will be recognized when the user stops pressing buttons or hits the pound key again.
-Security Code 7 Up to eight digits using characters 0 through 9 and .
-Security codes start with the pound key (#) and will be recognized when the user stops pressing buttons or hits the pound key again.
 Security Code 8 Up to eight digits using characters 0 through 9 and .
 Security codes start with the pound key (#) and will be recognized when the user stops pressing buttons or hits the pound key again.
 Security Code 9 Up to eight digits using characters 0 through 9 and .
 Security codes start with the pound key (#) and will be recognized when the user stops pressing buttons or hits the pound key again.
 Activate DSR Activate a network attached relay instead of the relay on the device.
 Relay Activation Timeout The time in seconds to activate the relay when a security code is entered.
 Up to five numerical digits.
 Play Tone While Relay Active Play a tone when the relay is activated by a security code.
-Allow Telephone Dialout When enabled, the user will be able to use the call button to dial a pre-set extension, specified on the web page.
+Allow Telephone Dialout Allow the option to use the keypad to dial extensions.
 Call Button Dial this extension when the call button is pressed.
 Up to 64 characters.
 ID Type the desired Extension ID.
 Up to 64 characters.
 Security Code (0 through 9) Enter the desired security code number (7 character limit).
 When a security code is entered on the keypad that matches one of the seven-digit fields specified on the page, the relay will be activated.
 Speed Dial Settings Speed Dial Timeout The amount of time you must hold the button before it calls the configured extension.
 When this is set to 0 the phone will dial the configured extension as soon as the button is released.
 Keypad 1 Dial this extension when the 1 key is pressed.
 Keypad 2 Dial this extension when the 2 key is pressed.
 Keypad 3 Dial this extension when the 3 key is pressed.
 Keypad 4 Dial this extension when the 4 key is pressed.
 Keypad 5 Dial this extension when the 5 key is pressed.
 Keypad 6 Dial this extension when the 6 key is pressed.
+Keypad 7 Dial this extension when the 7 key is pressed.
+Keypad 8 Dial this extension when the 8 key is pressed.
+Keypad 9 Dial this extension when the 9 key is pressed.
+Keypad 0 Dial this extension when the 0 key is pressed.
+Keypad Dial this extension when the key is pressed.
+Keypad # Dial this extension when the # key is pressed.
+Dial this extension when the call button is pressed.